The Importance of Independence in SOC* Reporting

 At its core, the AICPA Code of Professional Conduct calls for members to maintain public confidence in their essential services and maintain high standards in the responsibility of public interest.
 Remaining independent is a key tenet in relation to compliance reporting.

-When it comes to partnering with, or developing SOC 2 tools, there are some specific instances where it may negatively impact the auditor’s ability to remain independent.
+When it comes to partnering with, or developing SOC 2®* tools, there are some specific instances where it may negatively impact the assessor’s ability to remain independent.

-• Additionally, if an audit firm pays a tool provider to refer users to the member, the member should disclose the referral fee in writing.
+Undisclosed Referral Payment: An assessment firm pays a tool provider to refer users to the member.The member should disclose the referral fee in writing to maintain transparency.

-• If a SOC 2 tool provider and a service auditor enter a business relationship, the service auditor chooses to rely only on the SOC 2 tool for evidence gathering, merely signing off on the data provided by the tool.
+If a SOC 2® tool provider and an assessor enter a business relationship, the assessor chooses to rely only on the SOC 2® tool for evidence gathering, merely signing off on the data provided by the tool.

-• A service auditor must still comply with all applicable standards, and their responsibilities do not change just because a tool is involved.
-The tool may not report data correctly or completely, necessitating the service auditor to thoroughly review the applicable examination standards with the service organization.
+An assessor must still comply with all applicable standards, and their responsibilities do not change just because a tool is involved.
+The tool may not report data correctly or completely, necessitating the assessor to thoroughly review the applicable assessment standards with the service organization.

-• Even if the service organization being examined utilizes a tool or if the service auditor partners with tools for evidence gathering, the service auditor will still be responsible for:
+Even if the service organization being assessed utilizes a tool or if the assessor partners with tools for evidence gathering, the assessor will still be responsible for:

 • Determining the proper preconditions for an engagement,